 The one last thing I’d die to have in my home is a (still) working phone…

-Maybe in a vibrant colour, like this one!
+Maybe in a vibrant color, like this one!
 I’d love to have one that is still working.
-Hard too find apparantly.
+Hard to find apparently.
 Anyway, this is something that would look amazing in my interior.
 Anyone’s interior actually…

-That were my top 4 favourite items for the home!
+These were my top 4 favorite items for the home!
 I had so much fun writing this, and I hope you had fun reading it.

 As promised last week, I thought I’d share some of the gorgeousness from my brother’s wedding in the Tuscan countryside followed by our escape to Florence after the festivities.
 I’m still having a hard time explaining it all.
 The setting, the food, the drinks, the people, were all more than amazing… the pictures don’t even seem to do it justice, but have a look!Read More »